 - as part of the dismissal routine.

 The School has also installed additional hand sanitizing stations throughout the building.

 Q: How will you keep the building and Montessori materials safe?

 In order to ensure proper ventilation and air flow throughout our building, windows in each classroom will be kept open throughout the year and air purifiers/cleaners and fans have been installed.
-The school has also installed signage providing hygiene and safety reminders, directional signs for hallways, and additional hand sanitizer stations, updated soap and paper towel dispensers in the bathrooms, turned off the water fountains (leaving only the water bottle-filling stations), and installed plexiglass barriers at strategic points throughout the building.
+The school has also installed signage providing hygiene and safety reminders, additional hand sanitizer stations, updated soap and paper towel dispensers in the bathrooms, turned off the water fountains (leaving only the water bottle-filling stations), and installed plexiglass barriers at strategic points throughout the building.

 Q: What should I send in my child’s backpack every day?

 A: Your child’s backpack should include the following items: